 Why Transgender Day Of Visibility Matters

-Globally, at least 350 people were murdered between October 2019 and September 2020.
+Globally, at least 375 people were murdered by November 2021.
 Most of those killed were trans women of color.
 The data comes from 75 countries tracked by the global advocacy group Transrespect Versus Transphobia Worldwide.
 Given that 120 countries were not included in the report, the actual total is likely much higher.

 TDoV is another chance to honor those who are no longer with us.
 But it’s also an opportunity to demand better treatment for trans folks.

 In his 2021 statement about TDoV, Human Rights Campaign President Alphonso David recognized the determination it takes for transgender and non-binary people to live openly and authentically.

 Moreover, he said: “Today and every day, we will fight for a world where all transgender and non-binary people are able to lives their lives as their full selves, free from discrimination.”